SandroNizharadze/Jobsight/docs/vercel_deployment.md

 - `vercel.json`: Configuration for Vercel deployment
 - `requirements-minimal.txt`: Minimal dependencies for Vercel deployment (uses pg8000 instead of psycopg2)
+- `requirements-vercel-min.txt`: Super minimal dependencies with only essential packages
 - `runtime.txt`: Specifies Python version (3.12)
 - `jobsy/vercel.app.py`: Entry point for Vercel that also handles dependency installation and static files collection
-- `jobsy/vercel_settings.py`: Vercel-specific Django settings
+- `jobsy/vercel_settings.py`: Vercel-specific Django settings with Pillow-free configuration and SQLite fallback
 - `.vercelignore`: Excludes unnecessary files from deployment
 - `.vercel-build`: Script that runs during the build process to help with configuration